-The New Dolls.
+The New Doll.

 Miss Jenny and Polly

 Had each a new Dolly,

 With rosy-red cheeks and blue eyes;

-Dressed in ribands and gauze:
+Dress'd in ribands and gauze:

 And they quarrell'd because

-The dolls were not both of a size.
+The Dolls were not both of a size.

-O silly Miss Jenny!
+O silly Miss Jenny

-To be such a ninny,
+To be such a Ninny,

 To quarrel and make such a noise!

 For the very same day

 Their Mamma sent away

 Their Dolls with red cheeks and blue eyes.